-- Use of university core facilitates may be allowed under documented agreement and payment of external rates as well as in accordance with university core facility procedures (sign-up, scheduled time, etc.) - Use of university equipment may be allowed under documented agreement and payment for use (unless otherwise specified) in accordance with university procedures for use (sign-up, scheduled time, etc.)
+- Use of university core facilitates may be allowed under documented agreement and payment of external rates as well as in accordance with university core facility procedures (sign-up, scheduled time, etc.) - Use of university equipment may be allowed under documented agreement and payment for use (unless otherwise specified) as well as in accordance with university procedures for use (sign-up, scheduled time, etc.)

-The university takes the following factors into consideration when making decisions regarding company lease of university space:
+The university takes the following factors into consideration when making decisions regarding company requests for lease of university space:

-- There should be a specific reason that relates to an aspect of the university mission that the company has to lease university space and not non-University space (e.g., specific collaboration where close access to university space/specialized equipment being used via documented research/use agreement, etc. is needed). - The agreement should include a specific and limited duration consistent with the company need. - There must be an active option or license for Northwestern intellectual property. - Any conflicted university employee cannot be involved in negotiations or any financial or other transactions on behalf of the company (or university) with respect to the arrangement. - The agreement terms, cost, etc. should be consistent with market considerations and rates.
+- There should be a specific reason that relates to an aspect of the university mission that the company has to lease university space and not non-University space (e.g., specific collaboration where close access to university space/specialized equipment being used via documented research/use agreement, etc. is needed). - The agreement should include a specific and limited duration consistent with the company need. - Any conflicted university employee cannot be involved in negotiations or any financial or other transactions on behalf of the company (or university) with respect to the arrangement. - The agreement terms, cost, etc. should be consistent with market considerations and rates.

-The Innovation and New Ventures Office (INVO) can serve as a starting point to request company lease of university space, as there are programs and initiatives that support this type of activity.
+The Innovation and New Ventures Office (INVO) can serve as a starting point to request company lease of university space, as there are programs and initiatives around support for and appropriate handling of this type of activity.
 Any agreements between companies and the University should specify terms for intellectual property ownership for any intellectual property developed by the company while using University resources, space, or equipment.